 1. Move Often and Regularly

 If you are feeling tired and achy, it’s not likely that you want to do much movement.
-But if you are looking to preserving long-term joint health, then you need to move often and regularly.
+But if you are looking to protect your joints and preserve their overall long term health, then you need to move often and regularly.
 Sitting in static positions can cause your muscles and joints to stiffen up, and over time, this stiffness will limit your mobility.

 While exercise can combat some of the effects of sitting, it’s important that you build movement into your daily routine.
 Getting up and walking for a few minutes every hour can help you to be more mobile as well as using an ergonomic active sitting office chair like the CoreChair.